jdtsmith/python-mls/README.md

 	(python-mls-setup))
 ```

 Python-MLS will then  automatically enable itself in your python inferior shell, which you can start however you normally do (e.g. `C-c C-p` in a Python buffer, or `M-x run-python`).
+Note: if you use `:bind` in your use-package stanza, you should add `:defer nil` to ensure the setup is run as soon as `python.el` is loaded.

 # Usage